michael-lazar/hn-gopher/README.md

 ## How to deploy this project

-The server currently runs on Debian 8.7, but it should work on any Linux system that's capable of building [gophernicus](https://github.com/prologic/gophernicus).
-There's a ``deploy.sh`` script included in the repo that can be used to automatically setup a server.
-The server is managed by systemd and listens on port 70 by default.
+The official server runs on Debian 8.7, but it should work on any Linux system that's capable of building [gophernicus](https://github.com/prologic/gophernicus).
+There's a ``deploy.sh`` script included in the repo that can be used to build the server from the repository.
+The gophernicus service is managed by **systemd** and listens on port 70 by default.
 Gopher pages are stored as static files in the **/var/gopher** directory.
-Pages are updated by a couple of cron jobs that ping the [Hacker News API](https://hacker-news.firebaseio.com/v0/) and [Algolia HN Search API](https://hn.algolia.com/api/v1/).
+Files are continuously updated by cron jobs that ping the [Hacker News API](https://hacker-news.firebaseio.com/v0/) and [Algolia HN Search API](https://hn.algolia.com/api/v1/).

 ```bash